 At Woodfield we want all of our children to become budding young authors and to enjoy all stages of the writing process.
-To do this, we begin by encouraging the children to enjoy a range of literature; this develops their own vocabulary and their use of vocabulary which then becomes shown through their communication in their writing as well as communicating verbally with peers and adults.
+To do this, we begin by encouraging the children to enjoy a range of literature through the use of quality texts; this develops their own vocabulary and their use of vocabulary which then becomes shown through their communication in their writing as well as communicating verbally with peers and adults.

 Where appropriate, we use Talk 4 Writing methods to teach the writing process.
 The concept was originally developed by the author Pie Corbett and is a fun, creative and exciting way to develop and accelerate children’s progress in writing.
 It inspires and encourages our young writers and helps to develop young, imaginative and effective writers and also helps generate a love and enjoyment of writing.
 Talk 4 Writing also improves children’s confidence to communicate through speech and develop their vocabulary to their peers as well as adults.
 Talk 4 Writing looks different within EYFS and Key Stage One but it follows the same process and we build upon each stage within each year group.
 Perhaps most importantly, Talk 4 Writing starts with the enjoyment of sharing story books and can also be incorporated into non-fiction information texts.
 Talk 4 Writing draws on other areas of the curriculum and gives the children experiences of developing excellent communication skills, personal and emotional development, confidence to have a go and has a huge impact on their love of reading and learning.